mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### TRADING FOR A SHIP

 If the Travellers are in possession of a scout ship or other vessel, they can swap it for a new, 'clean' ship that the Imperium will not recognize.
-Such an exchange can be completed at any non-Imperial world or at an Imperial world with Law Level 4 or less (like Dentus or Yorbind).
+Such an exchange can be completed at any non-Imperial world or at an Imperial world with Law Level 4 or less (like Dentus or Yorbund).
 The trade is arranged by a Vargr fixer named Gvarney, a grizzled old ex-pirate.
 She offers the Travellers a battered old scout ship (again, roll 1D times on the Spacecraft Quirks table on page 164 of the Traveller Main Rulebook to determine the ship's state, alternating between the military and other two columns).
 The cost of the scout ship is MCr36.769, minus MCr3 per roll on the Spacecraft Quirks table.
 If the cost of the ship is less than the value of the Travellers' vessel, Gvarney offers a straight swap; if the battered scout ship costs more than the Travellers' ship, Gvarney wants the difference in price plus Cr500000.
 She will accept Ancients relics in trade.

 #### IMPERIAL AID